GrokInteractive/compendium/guides/git/README.md

 # Our git work-flow

-We use `git` for our source code management, and host our repositories on GitHub.
+We use `git` for our source code management, and we host our repositories on GitHub.

 We follow a work-flow heavy on feature branches.
 No employee should be forking private repositories from the Grok GitHub to any personal accounts, private or otherwise.